-Thirty-two songwriters have been named as finalists in the 2014 Grassy Hill Kerrville New Folk Competition for Emerging Songwriters.
-Chosen from among hundreds of submissions from throughout the U.S. and Canada, the finalists will perform the two songs they submitted during the New Folk Concerts slated for Saturday and Sunday afternoons, May 24 and 25, as part of the Kerrville Folk Festival.
-[To continue reading the article and see the list of Kerrville New Folk Finalists, click on the headline.]
+Thirty-two songwriters have been named as finalists in the 2015 Grassy Hill Kerrville New Folk Competition for Emerging Songwriters.
+Chosen from among hundreds of submissions from around the world, the finalists will perform the two songs they submitted during the New Folk Concerts slated for Saturday and Sunday afternoons, May 23 and 24, as part of the Kerrville Folk Festival.
+[To continue reading this article on AcousticMusicScene.com, click on the headline.]

-The Society for the Preservation of Bluegrass Music of America (SPBGMA) presented its 40th Annual Bluegrass Music Awards on February 2, 2014 at the Sheraton Music City Hotel in Nashville, Tennessee.
-Winners in 23 categories were honored during an awards show that capped the nonprofit organization’s national convention.
-[To continue reading this article and see the list of winners, click on the headline.]
+The Society for the Preservation of Bluegrass Music of America (SPBGMA) presented its 41st Annual Bluegrass Music Awards on February 8, 2015 at the Sheraton Music City Hotel in Nashville, Tennessee.
+Winners in 23 categories were honored during an awards show that capped the nonprofit organization’s 32nd national convention.
+[To continue reading this article and see the complete list list of SPBGMA Bluegrass Music Awards winners, click on the headline.]

 The 57th Annual Grammy Awards were presented Feb.
 8 in Los Angeles, California.
 Prior to the televised ceremonies from the Staples Center, awards were given to winners in a number of categories -- including those that comprise the American Roots Music Field.
 Rosanne Cash was the big winner, capturing three of them.
 [To continue reading this article, click on the headline.]